giantswarm/docs/src/content/changes/workload-cluster-releases-kvm/releases/kvm-v14.0.0.md

 date: '2021-05-05T12:00:00+00:00'
 description: Release notes for KVM workload cluster release v14.0.0, published on 05 May 2021, 12:00
-title: workload cluster release v14.0.0 for KVM
+title: Workload cluster release v14.0.0 for KVM
 ---

 This release upgrades Kubernetes to 1.19.
 A summary of relevant changes is included in these release notes.
 The release also includes other minor component updates summarized below the list of Kubernetes changes.